 Curio Bay is known for its petrified forest and endangered wildlife and is considered a ‘must-see’ on the Southern Scenic Route.

-- Opening the Living Forest Walkway
+- The Living Forest Walkway opened

 - Upgraded ablution block at the campground